apache/drill/_docs/tutorials/010-tutorials-introduction.md

   Download and install Drill in embedded mode and use SQL examples to analyze Yelp data.
 * Learn Drill with the MapR Sandbox
   Explore data using a Hadoop environment pre-configured with Drill.
-* Query Basics Tutorial
-  Query plain text files and directories and create a custom storage plugin to simplify queries.